The Zero-Trust

 Ed25519 Signed

-Cryptographic signing at the point of capture — available now.
+Cryptographic signing at the point of capture — core to the current development phase.

 TPM / HSM